MG-cpu90/thankly/README.md

 * Random prompts to assist users with writing a new Thank
 * Ability to add new Thanks to the gratitude journal
 * Ability to view all previous entries in the gratitude journal
-* Ability to modify entries in the gratitude journal
 * Ability to delete entries in the gratitude journal
 * Mobile responsive